Should you keep up with fashion trends in the garden?

 Beauty is in the eye of the beholder, but if you want to avoid having to update your garden every decade or so, its a good idea to try to follow the style of the house.
 There are some planting schemes that look out of place.
 For instance, a formal front garden with topiary and parterre would look rather pretentious in front of a 1930s semi-detached pebbledash property.

 An ultra-modern, sleek and stylish contemporary garden with glass and steel features would appear incongruous in front of a Tudor mansion.
 If you have a modern house, flowing grasses, porcelain paving and Corten steel walls can look perfectly at home and the chances are that the style will remain in keeping for the life of the materials.

 The secret of designing a good, workable garden is to create a framework that suits the era and style of the house whilst lending itself to future updating.
 You can evolve with many of the fashion trends without too much trouble.

-We are told that 2018 is the era of 'ultra violet' and colour in the garden can therefore easily be themed to match Ultra Violet, Pantone 18-3838!
+Every fresh year tends to bring different colours schemes that are 'on trend'.
+For example, the year 2018 was an era of 'ultra violet'.
+Colour in the garden can therefore easily be themed to match Ultra Violet, Pantone 18-3838!

 Just treat colour trends as a bit of fun.
 Maybe you can theme your pots and hanging baskets.